In Colombia, fleet of cartel narco-subs poses challenge for navy | The Japan Times

 The long-posed question of whether one of the subs could be sophisticated and durable enough to cross the Atlantic was answered in November when a 22-meter vessel was discovered off Spain’s Galician coast.

-The semi-submersible was carrying around 3 tons of cocaine.
+The semi-submersible was carrying around three tons of cocaine.
 Two of its three crew members were reportedly from Ecuador.

 Evidence of the successes of Dager’s task force is littered among the mangrove roots around its base in the southwestern port of Tumaco.